estebanbecker/Parallel-computing-UPC/README.md

 ## Vector addition

-To add two vectors we can share the additions between the threads.
+To add two vectors, we can share the additions between the threads.

 ``` objectivec
 #include<upc_relaxed.h>